junxit/us-congress-bills-116/metadata.md

 - 2019-11-08 — Introduced in House
 - 2019-11-08 — Introduced in House
 - 2019-11-08 — Referred to the House Committee on Energy and Commerce.
+- 2019-11-12 — Referred to the Subcommittee on Health.
+- 2019-11-13 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2019-11-13 — Subcommittee Consideration and Mark-up Session Held.
+- 2019-11-19 — Committee Consideration and Mark-up Session Held.
+- 2019-11-19 — Ordered to be Reported (Amended) by Voice Vote.
+- 2020-09-17 — Placed on the Union Calendar, Calendar No. 414.
+- 2020-09-17 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+116-514.
+- 2020-09-17 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+116-514.